Why we bring animals to the UK

 - Once all or most of the dogs have been rehomed, we arrange for the transportation of the next group.

-- We rehome our dogs in two ways.
+- We rehome our dogs and cats (collectively referred to as “animals”) in two ways.
 First, through public advertising on our social sites and on reputable advertising platforms for charities.
-Second, instead of advertising publicly we rehome through our contacts, such as to families who have previously adopted one of our dogs or someone referred to us by them, as well as recommended contacts of our fosterers.
-We are proud to say that we have a few repeat adoptions, ie this is when a family has adopted one dog from us and has subsequently come back to us to adopt another dog.
+Second, instead of advertising publicly we rehome through our contacts, such as to families who have previously adopted one of our animals or someone has been referred to us by our previous adopters or fosterers.
+We are proud to say that we have a few repeat adoptions, ie this is when a family has adopted an animals from us and has subsequently come back to us to adopt another animal.

-- The decision on how to rehome a dog is entirely within our discretion.
-It is based on our extensive experience and our knowledge of our dogs as well our circumstances.
-Our main objective and duty is to find the best available home for our dogs and to do so efficiently.
+- The decision on how to rehome our animals is entirely within our discretion.
+It is based on our extensive experience and our knowledge of our animals and it also depends on our current circumstances.
+Our main objective and duty is to find the best available home for our animals and to do so efficiently.

-- Once a group of our dogs has arrived into the UK, we publish their photographs and basic information about them (their gender and age) on our website page “Our Dogs in UK/Recent Arrivals” – https://www.lapauk.org/our-dogs/ and we also announce their arrival on our social sites.
+- Once a group of our animals has arrived into the UK, we publish their photographs and basic information about them (their gender and age) on our website page “Our Animals in the UK/Recent Arrivals” – https://www.lapauk.org/our-dogs/ and we also announce their arrival on our social sites.

-- When an advert is published, it contains the dog’s profile including basic factual information about the dog as well as the type of home the dog needs.
+- Our adverts are quite detailed because we know our dogs well and have assessed them extensively.
+The adverts include basic factual information about the animals as well as the type of home they need.
 Please read both of these carefully.
-We will be providing further information about the dog, but only during interviews and viewings with the applicants we have short-listed.
-Other than that, we do not have resources to respond to individual queries for further information about the dog.
+We will be providing further information about the animals, but only during interviews and viewings with the applicants we have been short-listed.
+Other than that, we do not have resources to respond to individual queries for further information about the animals.

 - Each advert includes the link to our online application form.
-If you are interested in a dog who has been advertised and you can provide the type of home that the dog needs, please check our Adoption Policy (below).
+If you are interested in an animal who has been advertised and you can provide the type of home that they need, please check our Adoption Policy (below).

 - If you believe you meet our requirements, please fill in our application form.
 You should receive an automatic confirmation of receipt.